-The management and control of the business and affairs of CME are vested in the Executive Council, a board of member company representatives elected annually at the Annual General Meeting.
+The management and control of the business and affairs of CME is vested in the Executive Council, a board of CME member company representatives elected annually at the Annual General Meeting.

 CME's Executive Council comprises the most influential leaders of the Western Australian resources sector.

 The Executive Council is CME's policy making body and plays an important role in decision making on key strategic policy issues being addressed by CME.
 At the highest level, the role of Executive Council is to:

 - Approve policy